 Or, if you’re like us, it’s probably what you’ll be baking in mid-January, when you almost can’t remember what summer sunshine feels like and you desperately need a little tropical pick-me-up (coconut rum entirely optional).

-So, of course, this Hawaiian Banana Bread is jam-crammed with nutritional upgrades, like:
+So, of course, this tropical banana bread recipe is jam-crammed with terrific nutritional upgrades, like:

 - a fraction of the oils you find in classic banana bread recipes (more on that later)

 But don’t worry … nobody will pay one bit of attention to those healthy upgrades.
 There’s way too much yumminess going on here for anybody to be noticing the fact that it’s also pretty healthy.

 I promise!
 It can just be our little secret. 😉

 So let’s talk logistics and get this summer-y, Hawaiian vibe going!

 How Ripe Should Bananas Be for Banana Bread?